Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

   mnist.augmentDataSet(number_of_examples_for_training,number_of_examples_for_testing)
   mnist.saveAugData()
   ```
 where the data is saved as an npz-file with a name specified through a file dialog window.
+This data augmentation haven't worked that well (not much effort have been put into improving the function), so using the `ImageDataGenerator` is recommended.

 ## The GUI